Bayesian inference for aggregated Hawkes processes

 The superscript $^*$ denotes that the intensity is defined conditional on the history.
-The function $\mu(t)$ is a non-negative function which is usually assumed to be constant.
+The function $\mu(t)$ is a non-negative function which is often assumed to be constant, and $\alpha$ is a positive value with $\alpha<1$ to ensure stationarity.
 In turn, $g(t)$ is a density function on $[0,\infty)$, and common choices are the exponential and Lomax densities (see \cref{tab:specification}), the latter of which specifies the Epidemic Type Aftershock Sequences (ETAS) model in seismology \citep{ogata1998space}.
-The parameter $\alpha$ needs to satisfy that $\alpha\in(0,1)$ for the stationarity of the process.